- Trustee duties and responsibilities.

 - Trustees serve as volunteers and receive no payment other than out of pocket expenses.
 They must put the interests of their charity first, work together as a team and assume collective responsibility.

-- Ensure your charity is carrying out its purposes for the public benefit
+- Ensure your charity is carrying out its purpose

 You must make sure that the charity is carrying out the purpose for which it is set up, and no other purpose.
 This means you should;